-This guide covers the complete California income tax picture for 2026: brackets for all filing statuses, the Mental Health Services Tax, supplemental withholding rates, and the critical differences in how CA taxes RSUs, ISOs, and stock options.
+This guide covers the complete California income tax picture for the 2025 tax year: brackets for all filing statuses, the Mental Health Services Tax, supplemental withholding rates, and the critical differences in how CA taxes RSUs, ISOs, and stock options.

 California Income Tax Rates and Brackets (2025 Tax Year)